maralthesage/csv-rag-analyst/README.md

 ## 📂 Add Your Own CSV

-Replace the path in `loader.py` with your own CSV file (UTF-8 or CP850 encoded).
-Columns like `PREIS`, `MENGE`, `AUF_ANLAGE`, etc. will be used to infer and answer questions.
+Update the CSV path in `rag_engine/loader.py` to point to your own file (UTF-8 or CP850 encoded).
+Columns like `PREIS`, `MENGE`, `AUF_ANLAGE`, etc. will be automatically detected and used to answer your questions.

+Alternatively, implement a file uploader in `app.py` to allow dynamic CSV upload (feature planned in roadmap).

 ---

 ## 🛡️ Security

-- No external API calls are made
+* No external API calls are made
-- Runs fully locally
+* Runs fully locally
-- Your data never leaves your machine
+* Your data never leaves your machine

 ---

 ## 📈 Roadmap

-- [ ] Multi-user login
+* [ ] Multi-user login
-- [ ] Upload CSV files dynamically
+* [ ] Dynamic CSV file upload via web UI
-- [ ] Role-based access to datasets
+* [ ] Role-based access to datasets
-- [ ] Contextual memory per department
+* [ ] Contextual memory per department
-- [ ] Long-form explanations and visualizations
+* [ ] Long-form explanations and visualizations

+---

+✅ **Note:** This project now uses **Streamlit** instead of Flask for its web interface.

+---

+Let me know if you'd like to remove or update the `/templates` folder reference, or if you've added any new modules!